Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Discussion

 The inelastic scattering measurements of the isotropic nature of the spin fluctuations requires the presence of an additional phase.
 Since spin-wave excitations can only contain transverse fluctuations below $T_{\rm sdw}$, the measured isotropic excitations indicates that there is a majority phase that is not magnetically ordered, characterized with isotropic spin excitations.
-In contrast, the minority phase with static SDW order should have only transverse spin excitations.
-Therefore, the peak shift in Fig.~\ref{fig:3}(b) represents the average of the isotropic and transverse contributions, weighted by their respective volume fractions, which is dominated by the non-magnetically ordered phase.
+In contrast, the minority phase with static \gls*{SDW} order should have only transverse spin excitations.
+Therefore, the peak shift in Fig.~\ref{fig:3}\textbf{c} represents the average of the isotropic and transverse contributions, weighted by their respective volume fractions, which is dominated by the non-magnetically ordered phase.
 This majority phase should also be responsible for the superconductivity in the sample, which is a bulk superconductor.
-The minority phase may not be superconducting due to competition with the static SDW.
+The minority phase may not be superconducting due to competition with the static \gls*{SDW}.

-As discussed in Sec.~\ref{sec:results_inelastic}, the intensities and widths of the fluctuating spin stripe peaks has a close correlation to the CDW peaks observed with x-rays.
+As discussed in the inelastic scattering results, the intensities and widths of the fluctuating spin stripe peaks has a close correlation to the \gls*{CDW} peaks observed with x-rays.
 These intimate relationships suggest that the two signals detected by different tools probably originate from the same majority phase.
 This is consistent with the recent NMR finding that increasing charge ordered domains trigger the glassy freezing of Cu spins below $T_{\rm cdw}$ \cite{Arsenault2020}.

-Importantly, we find that \emph{both} phases contain tilted stripe correlations with the same tilt angle of about 3.0$^\circ$ Our data and analysis indicate that the same \textit{Y}-shift is an intrinsic property of both static and fluctuation phases.
-This contrasts with a previous study of oxygen-doped LCO where it was concluded that the spin fluctuations have a significantly different stripe tilt angle compared to the static SDW order.\cite{Jacobsen2018} Our numerical results which explain the \textit{Y}-shift indicate that the static and fluctuating stripes should have the same tilting, as it depends only on the underlying orthorhombicity.
+We find that both phases contain tilted stripe correlations with the same tilt angle of about 3.0$^\circ$.
+Our data and analysis indicate that the same \textit{Y}-shift is an intrinsic property of both static and fluctuation phases.
+This contrasts with a previous study of oxygen-doped LCO where it was concluded that the spin fluctuations have a significantly different stripe tilt angle compared to the static \gls*{SDW} order.\cite{Jacobsen2018} Our numerical results which explain the \textit{Y}-shift indicate that the static and fluctuating stripes should have the same tilting, as it depends only on the underlying orthorhombicity.